 - You don’t have to do it alone.
 Pursuing spirituality will likely lead you to a community of like-minded individuals who can share something you’re passionate about and perhaps even (appropriately) commiserate over your experiences.
 Spiritual communities also often engage in acts of community service, which over time can improve your self-esteem and self -worth.
 Recognizing your innate value while being surrounded by people who see you as valuable and worthy of love can go a long way in helping you to work through a history of trauma.

 - Let go.
 Accepting that some things are just completely out of our control is difficult.
 Yet when we are confronted by a traumatic event in our past, we are forced to do just that.
-It is often easier to hide from our past by numbing ourselves through an addiction to drugs or alcohol or by trying to live as though the event never happened.
+It is often easier to hide from our past by numbing ourselves through a person with substance use disorderion to drugs or alcohol or by trying to live as though the event never happened.
 But particularly in the case of addiction as a coping mechanism for trauma, you can only run so far until you either confront your demons or die.
 It may not work for everyone, but for some, a spiritual practice or set of beliefs can be the permission you need to engage in the final stage of the grieving process: acceptance.

 It’s true that there are some things we will never know about life.
 But as we continue to live through experiences that defy human understanding, we should not ignore the potential benefits that accompany spiritual practice, including community, tradition and higher meaning.
 To ignore spirituality entirely is to deny ourselves one of the oldest human activities for making sense of our lives and existence.
 What a shame it would be to miss out on that.